dicaormu/ps_tondeuse/README.md

     etc.

 ###### Notes

 * This structure is key to understanding the file preprocessing function that has been implemented in the utils.py file.
 * Special characters requirements have to be strictly respected.
 * You can add as many mowers as you want as long as you follow file specifications

+#### Main function

+The program is design to work with command lines.
+To run the algorithm given a file (test.txt), one should simply run the following command at the root of the project.

+    python main.py --file test.txt

+Even if it has been designed to work this way, feel free to modify the main function to accommodate any use you would like.

 ### Further notes

 Find below some ideas that could be part of the next releases (not implemented due to time constraints):

 * Controls of file parsing
 * Unit testing.
 Actually, we could have approached the project using test driven methods.
 * Implementation of API basically to enable file upload through a simple form or web app (flask for example)

 If we were to go full scale with such application, we could add

 * Dockerization if we were to deploy this app as a service
 * CI/CD pipelines to enable automated testing as well as deployment into end architecture